Why You Need MDX For Your Niche Sites

 The others all seemed to be drawn up as templates by Elementor.

-So my options were to either copy the content over (minus the dynamic aspect and design) or solve the problem using Gatsby.
+So my options were to either copy the content over (minus the dynamic aspect and design) or solve the problem another way.

 MDX was the answer.